Age in Place or Move? How to Decide Where to Live in Retirement

 “One cost of home care that isn’t included is the cost of home maintenance, the cost of fuel, taxes and insurance,” says Tennenbaum.
 “You need the total picture of costs.”

-Are your doctors' appointments relatively easy to get to, or are they inaccessible without driving or spending a lot for transportation?
+Are your doctors' appointments relatively easy to get to, or are they inaccessible without driving or spending a lot on transportation?
 These are some of the things to consider.

 That’s particularly true if you have a network of friends, family and support in your current location.
 Will you get that if you move?
 What about social interactions?
-Do you crave the companionship that can often be found in a retirement community or do you prefer to maintain the relationships you have established already?
+Do you crave the companionship that can often be found in a retirement community, or do you prefer to maintain the relationships you have already established?

 Related content